We all understand intuitively that we learn by “doing”

 It’s difficult to assess the exact time or monetary savings when considering a brand-new process.
 What is clear however is that every problem snagged in advance of the production line going live has a considerable financial benefits to Boeing.
-Existing processes are easier to assess, Boeing have estimated a 90% increase in first time quality in employee training using VR or AR (known collectively as XR) technology.
-A staggering result and one that ensures XR usage in training will expand in the Boeing facility.
+Existing processes are easier to assess.
+Boeing have estimated a 90% increase in first time quality in employee training while using extended reality training.
+A staggering result and one that ensures extended reality training usage will expand in the Boeing facility.

 XR training is experiential.
 The trainee experiences what it’s like to be in a work environment and carry out tasks.
 It is an opportunity for trainees to immediately apply the knowledge they have been taught and experiment with failure.
 Failure that doesn’t bring down an entire production line, damage expensive equipment, and potentially harm other members of staff.
-The cost of training is also considerably reduced when using XR.
+The cost of extended reality training is also considerably lower as compared to class room one.

 When Irish electrical contracting company MDE were given a contract to fit hundreds of thousands of electrical smart meters into homes in Ireland, they had a challenge at hand.
 With Covid19 restrictions in full force it would be almost impossible to train over 200 engineers to remove the old meters and fit the new smart meters.
 They turned to local XR Training specialists Sentireal, who developed an application that could be used on both a VR headset and also be compatible with the company’s standard issue Android phone.
 By deploying directly to the engineer’s Android devices, the engineers could log on, follow the sequence of events then actually practice the work.
 This form of training also ensures the correct tool is used.